 Headache has long been accepted as a symptom of TMDs.
 In most cases, the headache is secondary to the facial muscular pain.
-More recently, the presentation of certain types of headache and TMD as comorbid conditions has been recognized.
+More recently, the presentation of certain types of headaches and TMD as comorbid conditions has been recognized.
 It has been demonstrated that tension-type headache (muscle contraction type headache) and TMD are potentially comorbid painful muscular disorders.
 In addition, the possible comorbidity of migraine headaches and TMD has also been elucidated as a result of central sensitization.

-Comorbid presentations should be considered differently from headache as a secondary outcome of a TMD.
+Comorbid presentations must be considered differently from headache as a secondary outcome of a TMD.
 When comorbidity exists, both diagnoses must be firmly established by appropriate healthcare practitioners using standardized diagnostic criteria, followed by treatment of both conditions with appropriate evidence-based modalities.
 Generally, the diagnosis and treatment of the TMD is best managed by a dentist or dental specialist, and the primary headache by a physician or medical specialist who can use various tools to confirm the nature of the headache.
 It is imperative to rule out a central neurological disorder or lesion where the headache is primary.

-The approach to treatment must first involve the identification of any causative, predisposing or perpetuating factor and their elimination or reduction.
-Treatment of the TMD should follow the same principals, regardless of a comorbid headache.
-Similarly, management of the headache should be based on accepted principles, including patient education, pharmacotherapy and behavioural approaches.
+The approach to treatment must first involve the identification of any causative, predisposing, or perpetuating factor, and their elimination or reduction.
+Treatment of the TMD must follow the same principles, regardless of a comorbid headache.
+Similarly, management of the headache must be based on accepted principles, including patient education, pharmacotherapy, and behavioral approaches.

 A collaborative/cooperative approach between the dentist and physician is best; however, it must be recognized that the diagnosis and treatment of headache is not within the scope of practice of dentistry.
-While a comorbid headache may resolve with treatment of the TMD, it is not part of the dentist's therapeutic plan.
+While a co-morbid headache may resolve with treatment of the TMD, it is not part of the dentist's therapeutic plan.
 At times, the "cause and effect" relationship between tension-type headache and TMD can be unclear.
-No such relationship has been proven for TMD and migraine headache.
+Comorbidity of TMD and migraine has been demonstrated in some cases; however, in such cases, the dentist must collaborate with the patient's physician.